maisiesadler53/Distributed_gol/README.md

 Split up the computation of the GoL board state (from the GoL server) across multiple worker machines (AWS nodes).
-You will need some means of distributing work between multiple AWS machines and gathering results together in one place, while avoiding any errors in the collected board state.
+You will need some means of distributing work between multiple AWS machines and gathering results together in one place while avoiding any errors in the collected board state.
 Try to design your solution so it takes advantage of the possible *scalability* of many worker machines.